The College of Saint Scholastica Overview

 The College of Saint Scholastica Rankings

-We have ranked St. Scholastica as #197 out of 2,320 colleges and universities in the country in our 2021 Best Colleges list.
+St. Scholastica is ranked #241 out of 2,587 schools in the nation for overall quality on our 2022 Best Colleges list.
 This puts it in the top 10% of all schools in the nation.
-It is also ranked #5 out of 44 schools in Minnesota.

 Our rankings are based on an outcomes-based approach rather than subjective ones used by other media outlets.
 As such, we utilize data from the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard, among other sources.
 Visit our rankings and methodology section to learn more.

-St. Scholastica has also been awarded the following overall awards by our latest rankings.
+St. Scholastica has been awarded the following overall awards by our latest rankings.

 Program Level Awards